SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 (9.47%).
-When we considered the Phred quality score of each base call, we observed a median quality score of 72 for correct base calls and scores of 22 and 20 for substitutions and insertions, respectively (Figure FigureErrorQualityScore_A).
+When we considered the Phred quality score of each base call, we observed a median quality score of 72 for correct base calls and scores of 22 and 20 for substitutions and insertions, respectively (Figure 1A).
 Although there was a broad distribution of quality scores with each type of base call, the errors could largely be distinguished from the correct base calls.